watsont5/thomaswatson/README.md

-Second year mathematics student interested in pure mathematics, theoretical computer science and their intersections.
+Current student at Cardiff University studying a second undergaduate degree in mathematics.
+Interested in pure mathematics, theoretical computer science and their intersections.

 # Education:
 ```